collintheperson/hackathon/readme.md

 # Hack_A_Thon

-This App is to allow for users of a Hack-a-Thon either join another preexisting group or to allow them to start their own group.
+This App is to allow for users of a Hack-a-Thon either join another pre-existing group or to allow them to start their own group.

 ## Getting Started